willjp/vim-taskmage/README.rst

 In order to create new tasks, simply add them to the file.
-Every time the file is saved, it is parsed/converted back to JSON, the ``.ptask`` file is updated, and the current ReStructuredText formatted file is reloaded.
+Every time the file is saved, it is parsed/converted back to JSON, the ``.mtask`` file is updated, and the current ReStructuredText formatted file is reloaded.